 - Pick any of these easy appetizers for girls night in and add to your cocktail party buffet.

 A cocktail party menu should be full of flavor but not overly complicated to prepare.
 Take advantage of gourmet food items and pre-packaged party food.

-- I picked up a cocktail shrimp ring and made a pretty presentation of individual servings.
-The shrimp is already cooked, peeled, and de-veined so I just placed some cocktail sauce in a mini glass and arranged a few shrimp around the edge.
+- Pick up a cocktail shrimp ring and make a pretty presentation of individual servings.
+The shrimp is already cooked, peeled, and de-veined so I just place some cocktail sauce in a mini glass and arranged a few shrimp around the edge.

 - Smoked Salmon canapes are one of my favorite things to eat.
 I made these on a base of thin refrigerated pizza dough.
-Just cut small circles using the rim of a glass, and bake according to package directions or until golden brown.
+To make them, cut small circles using the rim of a glass, and bake according to package directions or until golden brown.
 Then place a dollop of sour cream on the base and add a piece of smoked salmon.
 Top with another small drop of sour cream, capers, and fresh dill.

 - Nothing says “party” like a cheese and charcuterie platter!
-Stores like ALDI, Trader Joe’s, and Wegman’s have a fantastic selection of cured meats and specialty cheeses for the holiday.
+Stores like Aldi, Trader Joe’s, and Wegman’s have a fantastic selection of cured meats and specialty cheeses for the holiday.
 I particularly love to splurge on Iberico ham for Christmas parties.
-Also include prosciutto and cheese wedges on the tray.
+Also include prosciutto and a couple of cheese wedges on the tray.

-- Other items fill out the cheese platter including blue cheese-stuffed olives, cherry peppers stuffed with herb feta, nuts, and crackers.
+- Add other accouterments to fill out the cheese platter including stuffed olives, cherry peppers stuffed with herb feta, nuts, and crackers.